 During 2008, the Corporation obtained a \$5.172 million commercial mortgage from a commercial bank for the purposes of paying off old debt and completing construction work on a medical office building.
 The loan is collateralized by a mortgage lien against the Hospital property as well as certain units in the medical office building.
-During 2013, the outstanding balance of \$4,154,850 was refinanced over a 20 year term, maturing April 11, 2023.
-At that time the Corporation entered into a 10 year interest rate swap agreement effectively fixing the interest rate at 4.02%.
-The Corporation has agreed to comply with certain restrictive covenants, and in the opinion of management, the Corporation was in compliance with the aforementioned covenants as of June 30, 2013 and 2012.
+During 2013, the outstanding balance of \$4,154,850 was refinanced over a 20-year term, maturing April 11, 2023.
+At that time the Corporation entered into a 10-year interest rate swap agreement effectively fixing the interest rate at 4.02%.